DevOps Market Size and Share

 DevOps Market Analysis by Mordor Intelligence

-The DevOps market is valued at USD 16.13 billion in 2025 and is forecast to expand to USD 43.17 billion by 2030, registering a 21.76% CAGR.
+The DevOps market size is expected to grow from USD 16.13 billion in 2025 to USD 19.57 billion in 2026 and is forecast to reach USD 51.43 billion by 2031 at 21.33% CAGR over 2026-2031.
 Intensifying demand for shorter software delivery cycles, rising enterprise-wide automation, and the mainstreaming of artificial-intelligence-assisted workflows are accelerating adoption rates.
 North America leads early uptake owing to a mature cloud ecosystem, while Asia-Pacific’s rapid digitalization is shaping the fastest growth runway.
 Toolchains are evolving toward integrated DevSecOps platforms as security moves “left” in the development lifecycle.
 Hybrid-cloud strategies, skills shortages, and the pivot from monoliths to microservices are defining the competitive battleground and creating service-led growth opportunities.

 Key Report Takeaways